TeskaLabs/asab/docs/reference/services/web/authorization.md

 ## Multitenancy

-If your web container runs in multi-tenant mode, AuthService will ensure the authorization of requested tenants.
+If your web container runs in multi-tenant mode, AuthService will ensure the authorization of tenant context.
+Read more in the [Multitenancy chapter](./multitenancy).

 ## Configuration